hmchen47/Programming/Notes/web02e-Positioning.md

   + the flow of a page is reset by either clearing or containing the floats as necessary

-### In Practice - Example: Styles Conference Website
+### In Practice - Example: Styles Conference Website - Layout

 1. following previous Styles Conference Website
   + provide a way to contain those floats by adding the clearfix to our CSS